 Just about any floor surface that routinely gets wet, oily and slippery should be treated with non-skid coatings to prevent falls and injuries.
 The safety that a non-skid floor provides is well worth the investment of time and money.
-Creating a durable non-skid floor will provide peace of mind and reduced liability from slips and falls.
+Creating durable non-skid flooring will provide peace of mind and reduced liability from slips and falls.

 Uses for Non-Skid Coatings/Flooring